 1. Academic Performance (GPA)

 5. Postsecondary Enrollment

 The MSU Upward Bound is designed to enhance the academic and personal skills of students while preparing them while in high school for college admission, retention and graduation.
 Additionally, students are provided opportunities to be exposed to cultural and career activities and experiences.
 Upward Bound is a supplementary program that enhances the regular high school curriculum.
 There is no cost to participants for the program.

-The mission of the MSU Upward Bound Program is to provide first-generation, low-income high school students with access to postsecondary education as full participants.
 The program will assist students to overcome barriers by providing the following services during the academic year component:

 - Instruction in core curriculum subjects: English literature and composition, critical reasoning, mathematics, science and foreign language

 - Individual and group academic and career advisement

 - Tutorial services

 - Assistance in completing college admission testing and college admissions and financial aid applications